terascope/teraslice/docs/packages/ts-transforms/operations.md

 ```

-- other_match_required : `Booelan`(optional) = If set to true, then it sets a conditional for this field that the final object must have other keys that do not have the `other_match_required` flag to appear in the resulting object in order for this field to be set.
+- other_match_required : `Booelan`(optional) = If set to true, then it conditionaly extracts the field.
+The condition is that there must be other successful extracted keys that make it all the way to the output phase.
+There has to be at least one key on the resulting object that did not come from a `other_match_required` configuration.
 This is used to pass along certain fields/metadata if another field passes extraction/validation etc. You can also specify a `selector` on the same configuration with `other_match_required` to make sure that logic is only applied to a particular rule pipline.

 Example:
 ```ts